 - Make any necessary touch-ups to the spike and repeat the next section of hair.
 You can trim the tip of spikes that are not pointing correctly and add a spritz of freeze spray or some heat from a hairdryer to help them stand up.
-Don’t be afraid to snip away flyaways too; you’ll probably have a lot of these until you get the hang of it.
+Don’t be afraid to snip away flyaways too.

 Because of this, if you want to create any wig styles with ponytails, pigtails, or buns, you need to get wigs that are specifically made to create up-do’s.
 These are going to be a little more expensive than standard cosplay wigs, but they’ll be pre-styled to work for ponytails or pigtails.

-Alternatively what you can do for these kinds of styles is to purchase a short wig and use ponytail clips.
-You won’t get the pulled-back look of actual hair, but generally, the effect looks good enough and it’s cheaper than getting a ponytail or pigtail wig.
+Alternatively what you can do for these kinds of styles is to purchase ponytail clips.
+Generally, the effect looks good enough and it’s cheaper than getting a ponytail or pigtail wig.